Point Mass Centroid of Quadrilateral

 Theorem

-The respective centroids C', D', A' and B' of triangles ABD, ABC, BCD and CDA of quadrilateral ABCD form a quadrilateral A'B'C'D', similar to the original and scale factor -1/3 (a halfturn and reduction by 1/3), with lines AA', BB', CC' and DD' concurrent in G. Then this point of concurrency G (centre of similarity between ABCD and A'B'C'D') is defined as the (point mass) centroid of the quadrilateral.
+The respective centroids C', D', A' and B' of triangles ABD, ABC, BCD and CDA of quadrilateral ABCD form a quadrilateral A'B'C'D', similar to the original and scale factor -1/3 (a halfturn and reduction by 1/3), with lines AA', BB', CC' and DD' concurrent in G. Then this point of concurrency G (centre of similarity between ABCD and A'B'C'D') is defined as the (point mass or vertex) centroid of the quadrilateral.

 Challenge